Socialist Workers Party (UK): Involvement with other groups

-The SWP was involved with the Socialist Alliance in England and the Welsh Socialist Alliance.
+The SWP was involved with the Socialist Alliance in England (alongside the Alliance for Workers' Liberty, the Socialist Party, Workers' Power, and Socialist Resistance).
+It was also involved with the Welsh Socialist Alliance.
 Its Scottish members joined the Scottish Socialist Party as the Socialist Worker Platform in May 2001.
 The SWP was accused of financial impropriety by Liz Davies and by a former SA press officer of "running" the Alliance into the ground.

-In the aftermath of 9/11, the SWP approached other groups, such as the Muslim Association of Britain and the Communist Party of Britain.
-With them, they launched the Stop the War Coalition, although the SWP ("old hands" at controlling popular fronts, according to the comedian and activist Mark Thomas) was the dominant organisation, The Coalition's aims were to oppose to the invasion of Afghanistan and subsequently Iraq and to campaign against attacks on Muslims.
+In the aftermath of 9/11, the SWP joined numerous other groups to launch the Stop the War Coalition.
+The coalition's aims were to oppose the invasions of Afghanistan and Iraq and to campaign against attacks on Muslims.
 Lindsey German was elected as Convenor and John Rees and Chris Nineham were appointed as national officers, all leading SWP members at the time.
 The Coalition organised a demonstration on 15 February 2003 when around 750,000 people (according to the Police) or up to 2 million (according to the organisers) marched through London.

-The SWP described the Iraqi insurgency as a "resistance" movement against military occupation and endorsed George Galloway's support of Hezbollah, who they described as "the resistance".
+The SWP called the Iraqi insurgency a "resistance" movement against military occupation and endorsed George Galloway's support of Hezbollah, whom they called "the resistance".
 In addition, the Muslim Association of Britain was accused of being a conservative Islamist body sharing only anti-western sentiments with groups like the SWP and Respect.
 Former Socialist Alliance and Stop the War activist and press officer Anna Chen saw Lindsey German's comment "I'm in favour of defending gay rights, but I am not prepared to have it as a shibboleth, [created by] people who ... won't defend George Galloway", as the party's equivalent of Labour's revision of Clause IV.
 According to John Rentoul, the SWP and its allies were not against the war at all, but in favour of Saddam Hussein winning.
 John Rees has said: "Socialists should unconditionally stand with the oppressed against the oppressor, even if the people who run the oppressed country are undemocratic and persecute minorities, like Saddam Hussein."